-To make the paper wrap I used a textured white wrapping paper that I bought at Christmas time from Michaels.
-To add a handmade touch, I used a black satin multi-surface paint and round sponge brush to make large polka dots all over the paper.
+To add a handmade touch, I used a black satin multi-surface paint and a round sponge brush to make large polka dots all over the paper.
 You don’t have to make the paint dots perfect.
-In fact, I didn’t want them to be perfect, I wanted them to look hand stamped.
-I think this pattern looks modern but still classic at the same time.
-Plus, any color of flowers will go with black and white.
+In fact, I didn’t want them to be perfect, I wanted them to look hand-stamped.

 Once the paint dries, gently wrap the flowers with the paper.
 I found that placing the flowers at one corner made it easier to wrap and it centers the flowers nicely.
 Then I taped the paper using clear tape.
 You could also use a pretty washi tape.
 The colors of the flowers really pop off of the white and black paper.